valyu-network/valyu-did/README.md

 - `POST /createDataDID` - Create a new data DID.
 - `POST /resolveDID` - Resolve an existing DID.

-These endpoints allow you to interact with the blockchain and manage DIDs efficiently.

 ## Postman API Documentation 📚

 For comprehensive API testing and documentation, access our Postman collection: